inria-thoth/EDAA/README.md

 * TinyAPEX
 * WDC

-To run the `EDA` model on all datasets, use the following command:
+To run the `EDAA` model on all datasets, use the following command:

 ```
-python main.py dataset=Samson,JasperRidge,Urban4,Urban6,TinyAPEX,WDC mode=blind model=BlindEDA --multirun
+python main.py dataset=Samson,JasperRidge,Urban4,Urban6,TinyAPEX,WDC mode=blind model=BlindEDAA --multirun
 ```

 ---